cmeeren/Fling/README.md

 ### 4. Write the individual get/insert/update/delete DB functions for each table

 [Facil](https://github.com/cmeeren/Facil) can generate these for you if you use SQL Server.
-If you use Facil, it is highly recommended you also install Fling.Interop.Facil and see instructions later in the readme.
+If you use Facil, it is highly recommended you also install Fling.Interop.Facil and see [the instructions later in the readme](#flinginteropfacil).

 Note that all of these functions accept `'arg` as their first argument.
 This can be anything, but will typically be a connection string, a connection object, or tuple containing a connection and a transaction.
 (Just use `()` if you don’t need it.)